ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <hr>
 <div style="height: 20px;"></div>

-<p>Our popular conception of space is dominated by stars.
-Understandably though.
-Not to get poetic and all, but for as long there's been life on Earth, we've gazed at the night sky.
-Stars are an intrinsic part of our societies, woven into our religions, and even fill out the awkward dinner conversation. </p>

-<p>Planets, on the other hand, just don't get the same notoriety The nine we know well certainly do.
-But the planets outside our Solar System, what are called <strong>exoplanets</strong> or <strong>extrasolar planets</strong>, do not (aside from the odd <a href="https://earthsky.org/space/vulcan-hd-26965-b-exoplanets-star-trek/">Vulcan</a> reference.)</p>

-<p>I would argue that this view is changing, though.
-Most astronomers recognize something invaluable that the study of exoplanets could offer - confirming the existence of extraterrestrial life.
-Many experts would say we're guaranteed to find life beyond our Solar System given enough searching and the genuine unlikelihood that life on Earth is unique.
-But it's one thing to know the probability of extraterrestrial life, and another to confirm; ask <a href="https://www.nytimes.com/2023/07/26/us/politics/ufo-hearing.html">U.S. Congress</a>.</p>

-<p>Projects such as <strong>China's Earth 2.0 Space mission</strong> or NASA's projected 2040 <strong>Habitable Worlds Observatory</strong> focus squarely on this mission - investigating exoplanets that could host life.
-Whether these inquiries are driven by pure curiosity or deep-rooted cynicism about our own survivability on this planet, Earth 1.0, is a question for another day.</p>

 This project peers into exoplanet science through the lens of data.
 I grab from the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank" style="color: #573259;"> Planetary Systems</a></strong> dataset provided by the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/index.html" target="_blank" style="color: #573259;">NASA exoplanets archive</a> </strong> on which I'll visualize and perform unsupervised learning through a k-means clustering algorithm.

 <h5 align="center"> Project summary</h5>